saakethmm/al-folio/_pages/about.md

 [comment]: <> (post arXiv of report for EECS 598 and post next to deep learning representations)

 In my free time, I enjoy playing tennis 🎾, cooking 🥘, and stargazing 🔭.
-I also love reading books 📚 in neuroscience and artificial intelligence, tech,history (especially Indian), modern society/politics, and a sprinkle of fiction.
+I also love reading books 📚 in neuroscience and artificial intelligence, tech, history (especially Indian), modern society/politics, and a sprinkle of fiction.